koko-cs23/alx-system_engineering-devops/0x00-shell_basics/README.md

-Script in file 12-file_type prints the type of the file named iamfile - a file that will be in the tmp directory Script in file 13-symbolic_link crates a symbolic link to a file ls Script in file 14-copy_html copies all html files from the current working directory to the parent directory
+Script in file 12-file_type prints the type of the file named iamfile - a file that will be in the tmp directory Script in file 13-symbolic_link crates a symbolic link to a file ls Script in file 14-copy_html copies all html files from the current working directory to the parent directory Script in file 100-lets_move moves all files beginning with an uppercase letter to the directory tmp/u